mayageva2/Block_Chains/readme.md

 4. **Stop the Program**
     Open a new terminal window, navigate to the same directory where you ran the program, and run the following command: ./stop.sh

-This will terminate both the running processes and their containers immediately.
+This will stop the containers immediately.

-5. **Print Log Files**
-    You can view each container's log file using command: cat mnt/logs/*file_name*.log

-    For example,
-    cat mnt/logs/decrypter_1.log

 ---

 ## Program Features